Tednoob17/Ctf-Wu/htb-academy/modules/Introduction-to-Active-Directory.md

 The release of Server 2016 brought even more changes to Active Directory, such as the ability to migrate AD environments to the cloud and additional security enhancements such as user access monitoring and Group Managed Service Accounts (gMSA). gMSA offers a more secure way to run specific automated tasks, applications, and services and is often a recommended mitigation against the infamous Kerberoasting attack.

 2016 saw a more significant push towards the cloud with the release of Azure AD Connect, which was designed as a single sign-on method for users being migrated to the Microsoft Office 365 environment.

+Active Directory has suffered from various misconfigurations from 2000 to the present day.
+New vulnerabilities are discovered regularly that affect Active Directory and other technologies that interface with AD, such as Microsoft Exchange.
+As security researchers continue to uncover new flaws, organizations that run Active Directory need to remain on top of patching and implementing fixes.
+As penetration testers, we are tasked with finding these flaws for our clients before attackers.

+For this reason, we must have a solid foundation in Active Directory fundamentals and understand its structure, function, the various protocols that it uses to operate, how user rights and privileges are managed, how sysadmins administer AD and the multitude of vulnerabilities and misconfigurations that can be present in an AD environment.
+Managing AD is no easy task.
+One change/fix can introduce additional issues elsewhere.
+Before beginning to enumerate and then attack Active Directory, let's cover foundational concepts that will follow us throughout our infosec careers.

+As said before, 95% of Fortune 500 companies run Active Directory, and Microsoft has a near-complete monopoly in the directory services space.
+Even though many companies are transitioning to cloud and hybrid environments, on-prem AD is not going away for many companies.
+If you are performing network penetration testing engagements, you can be nearly sure to encounter AD in some way on almost all of them.

+This fundamental knowledge will make us better attackers and give us insight into AD that will be extremely useful when providing remediation advice to our clients.
+A deep understanding of AD will make peeling back the layers less daunting, and we will have the same confidence when approaching an environment with 10,000 hosts as we do with one with 20.